CombustibleLemonsCTF/CAMS-CTF-2015-writeups/web-1/README.md

 ### Solution

 Most web pages are formatted using [HTML](http://www.w3schools.com/html/), **H**yper-**T**ext **M**arkup **L**anguage.
 In HTML, items on a page, called elements, are denoted using tags, which contain the name of the element enclosed on either side by angle brackets.
 Most elements have an opening tag and a closing tag; a forward slash prepends the name of the element in a closing tag.
-For a more comprehensive overview of HTML, visit the excellent tutorial above.
+For a more comprehensive overview of HTML, visit the excellent tutorial below.

 Here is the source of the page, which can be obtained in Chrome by pressing <kbd>CTRL</kbd> + <kbd>U</kbd>: